vincentbernat/ro-ro-tcp/README.md

 This is work in progress and currently just doesn't work.
 Splicing is overly complex to handle in a non-blocking way and I had a hard time to grasp how it should have worked.
 The code is published just in case but it really doesn't work.
+An implementation of the idea in Go would likely solves the issue.

 Installation
 ------------